 Here in the US, we frequently take clean drinking water for granted.
 We don't think twice before drinking water served at a restaurant or before grabbing a glass of water from the faucet.
 While abroad, however, you do need to be concerned about drinking water that might contain disease-causing microorganisms, especially in less developed countries.
 Typically, bottled-water is safe for consumption, so you may be buying and drinking this more than you are used to.
 Be sure to research your country before departure to determine whether the water is safe to drink.
-You can go to the CDC website for information specific to your host country.
+You can go to the CDC website listed below for information specific to your host country: https://wwwnc.cdc.gov/travel/destination s/list.